-5.3 Individual Development Plans and Annual Progress Reports
+6.3 Individual Development Plans and Annual Progress Reports

 Students are required to create an Individual Development Plan (IDP) in consultation with their advisors.
 The IDP helps to guide and organize career development and training goals.
 The IDP should map out the general career path the student wants to take, specify short- and long-term goals, and maximize training opportunities to meet individual development needs.
 Since needs and goals evolve over time, the IDP is reviewed and revised at least once a year, via selfassessment by the student and comments from the advisor.
-The IDP form can be found in the program office Box folder (see this handbook's Appendix for a link).
+The IDP form can be found in the program office Box folder (see handbook appendix for link).